Property and Debt Division

-If you are getting a divorce, it is necessary for you to learn about how North Carolina’s divorce laws handle property and debt division.
-At Collins Family Law Group, we understand how matters pertaining to your assets are critically important.
-You need to know your rights as fast as possible so you are not blindsided, and we are prepared to teach you everything you need to know.
+If you are getting a divorce, it’s important to know how North Carolina and South Carolina marital property laws handle property and debt division.
+At Collins Family & Elder Law Group, we understand the importance of matters pertaining to your assets, and we’ll quickly help you understand your rights to prevent you being blindsided.
+Our legal team stands prepared to teach you everything you need to know.

-Since divorce can be unpredictable and at times volatile, our Charlotte divorce attorneys will waste no time when it comes to educating you on your property and debt division rights.
+Divorce can be unpredictable and even volatile, so our divorce attorneys waste no time in educating you on your rights in relation to property and debt division in NC and SC.
 We will be your greatest legal advocates from the start.

 - Property owned prior to the marriage